indoor-industry/CN/README.md

 # Monte Carlo simulation of the 2D Ising model

-Using the Metropolis-Hastings algorithm in a complex network setting The code works for square, triangular and hexagonal lattice types and also for a random Erdos-Renyi graph (work in progress)
+Using the Metropolis-Hastings algorithm in a complex network setting The code works for square, triangular and hexagonal lattice types and also for a random Erdos-Renyi graph as well as different sizes of Penrose tilings

 ising_v3.py gives a visual simulation (or energy plot) of a 2d grid iding model to test for consistency tests of the other scripts